finbourne/lusid-sdk-python-preview/sdk/docs/TransactionPortfoliosApi.md

 # **get_portfolio_cash_ladder**
 > ResourceListOfPortfolioCashLadder get_portfolio_cash_ladder(scope, code, from_effective_at, to_effective_at, effective_at, as_at=as_at, filter=filter, recipe_id_scope=recipe_id_scope, recipe_id_code=recipe_id_code)

-GetPortfolioCashLadder: Get portfolio cash ladder
+[EXPERIMENTAL] GetPortfolioCashLadder: Get portfolio cash ladder

 Get a cash ladder for a transaction portfolio.